blepfx/picoview/ROADMAP.md

 [^1]: Only a single global scaling is supported (no per-monitor scaling)
 [^2]: Currently only DWM waiting is supported, ideally we would have to do per-monitor DXGI wait.
 [^3]: Currently only main monitor sync is supported
-[^4]: Currently broken on XWayland, so it fallbacks to a fixed 60hz timer (use XRandR do get screen refresh rate?)
+[^4]: Currently broken on XWayland, so it fallbacks to a fixed 60hz timer (use XRandR to get screen refresh rate?)
 [^5]: Initial (`None`) position is broken (should be centered), children position is broken (should be parent-relative).
 [^6]: No API for that yet
 [^7]: Some DAWS tend to consume key events meant for plugins, keyboard hooking/grabbing is meant to avoid that when needed (`set_keyboard_input`)